Background

 So this whole gamut of internal objects is the inner landscape.

 Now the narcissist has many, many internal objects, but he doesn't have a self.
 He doesn't have an ego.
 He doesn't have the coordinator.
 He has many internal objects which communicate among themselves, usually conflict among themselves.
 They're in a conflictive state.
 There's a lot of aggression there.
 There's a lot of dissonance.
-There's a lot of ill at ease.
+There's a lot of ill will.
 There are many compensatory mechanisms.
 There's an attempt to somehow regulate the inner environment by importing, by introducing feedback from other people.

-This is known as narcissistic supply, but it's a mess.
-Narcissist personality, order lines personality, they are disorganized.
+Narcissist personality, borderline personality, they are disorganized.
 They are chaotic and they are chaotic precisely because the ego is fragmented.
 There is no core identity and this is known as identity disturbance.

 So if the narcissist and the borderline and the schizoid and the paranoid and codependent and so on, if they don't have an integrated self or in Jung's language, if they don't have a constellated self, if the process of introversion and investment of narcissism in structures, in internal structures in a healthy way, if this process was interrupted, disrupted, didn't work well in early childhood and consequently the adult has no integrated self, no unitary self.